Customer service teams usually operate 24/7 and often face unpredictable challenges while handling customers.

 Intraday management practices help restore the call center operations after a disruptive event has taken place.

-Your WFM team must identify as many of such disruptive scenarios and come up with preventive measures.
+Your WFM team must identify as many such disruptive scenarios and come up with preventive measures.
 Additionally, they must create an SOP (standard operating procedure) for each one of them.

 4. Performance management